 “As a small people and talent team, we don’t have a ton of time to spend hours sourcing and messaging.
 Pin has made it possible for us to focus on the people side of things!” - Miles Randle, Head of People & Talent at Flip CX

 Pricing: Free tier (no credit card required).
 Starter: $100/mo.
 Professional: $149/mo (annual).
 Business: $249/mo (annual).
 Contact lookup credits: $50 per 500 credits.
-3-month minimum commitment.
+Month-to-month billing is available, with discounts on annual contracts.

 Good for: Small teams that want AI sourcing, automated outreach, and scheduling in one tool without enterprise pricing.
 The free tier makes it the lowest-risk starting point on this list.